quantbelt/jupyter-quant/README.md

 - Optimized for size, it's a 2GB image vs 4GB for jupyter/scipy-notebook
 - Includes all major python packages for data and timeseries analysis, see [requirements](https://github.com/gnzsnz/jupyter-quant/blob/master/requirements.txt)
 - Includes jedi language server
 - It does NOT include conda/mamba.
-All packages are installed wit pip under ~/.local/lib/python
+All packages are installed with pip under ~/.local/lib/python.
+Which should be mounted in a dedicated volume to preserver your enviroment.
 - Includes Cython, Numba, bottleneck and numexpr to speed up things
 - The usual suspects are included, numpy, pandas, sci-py, scikit-learn
 - Includes tools for quant analysis, statsmodels, pymc, arch, py_vollib, zipline-reloaded, PyPortfolioOpt, etc.